 Belfast City Council’s employment academies provide tailored training to help Belfast residents get jobs and help businesses meet increasing employment demand across sectors including logistics, leisure, bus and taxi driving, construction, hospitality, business, health and social care, childcare and play work.

-Since 2019, over 1,100 people accessed Employment Academies, with 700 (75%) of them going on to secure a new or better job.
-In addition to the sectors above where we will continue to deliver Employment Academies, new job pathways are being developed for those who would otherwise not have the qualifications/experience for job roles within the digital sector are being created as well as job and skills pathways into new industries such a retrofitting.
+Since 2019, over 1,100 people accessed Employment Academies, with 700 (75 per cent) of them going on to secure a new or better job.
+In addition to the sectors above where we will continue to deliver Employment Academies, new job pathways are being developed for those who would otherwise not have the qualifications or experience for job roles within the digital sector are being created as well as job and skills pathways into new industries such a retrofitting.

 We are also providing pre-employment training in conjunction with employers and Further and Higher Education providers, to create a pipeline of skilled people to work in expanding local businesses.
-More than 600 graduate level job seekers have participated in 27 Assured Skills Academies delivered by Belfast Metropolitan College, with 92% of participants going on to secure employment with a wide range of top companies such as PwC, FinTrU and Microsoft.
+More than 600 graduate level jobseekers have participated in 27 Assured Skills Academies delivered by Belfast Metropolitan College, with 92 per cent of participants going on to secure employment with a wide range of top companies such as PwC, FinTrU and Microsoft.

 Belfast Labour Market Partnership

 Working with community planning partners through the Department for Communities’ Employability NI programme, we have created Belfast’s first ever Labour Market Partnership (LMP).
 It aims to improve labour market conditions and meet employment supply and demand needs in Belfast.